yufei-pan/multiSSH3/README.md

 > When imported and calling as a module, `called` will be set to _DEFAULT_CALLED.<br/>
 > When True, it sets several flags to make mssh behave better when called as a module.<br/>
-> - if skipUnreachable is not set, it will skip unreachable hosts within one command call
+> - if skip_unreachable is not set, it will skip unreachable hosts within one command call
 > - Will clear global keyboard input cache
 > - Will set global quiet mode to True

 > `_DEFAULT_UPDATE_UNREACHABLE_HOSTS` is used to control whether to update the unreachable hosts file when mssh detects unreachable hosts.

 > `_DEFAULT_NO_START` is somewhat analogous to "demo mode" where mssh will return Host objects without actually allocating and starting the execution threads.
-Although they still can be started using `start_run_on_hosts()` but you should really be looking for `returnUnfinished` instead for asynchronicity.
+Although they still can be started using `start_run_on_hosts()` but you should really be looking for `return_unfinished` instead for asynchronicity.

 > `_etc_hosts` is a custom dict to use instead of reading /etc/hosts file for hostname resolution.